OkayAbedin/medbox/old/MEDBOX_OPERATION_GUIDE.md

-# MedBox Operation with Hall Effect Sensors
+# CareBox Operation with Hall Effect Sensors

-## How the MedBox Works
+## How the CareBox Works

 1. **Normal State:**
    - All compartment lids are **closed** with magnets near the Hall Effect sensors